Skip to Main Content

 DORA : Declaration on Research Assessement

-Sunderland University is a signatory to DORA and as such has made a commitment to evaluate research quality not based on the venue of publication, but based on the quality of research.
+The University of Sunderland is a signatory to DORA and, as such, has made a commitment to evaluate research quality not based on the venue of publication, but based on the quality of research.

-The University has adopted a Responsible Use of Metrics Statement to align with its commitments as a signatory of DORA.
+The University of Sunderland has adopted a Responsible Use of Metrics Statement to align with its commitments as a signatory of DORA.

 work of assessing research quality.
-The University is committed to apply five principles when assessing research to mitigate the bias and limits inherent in quantitative indicators.
+The University is committed to applying five principles when assessing research to mitigate the bias and limits inherent in quantitative indicators.

-The University endorsed five principles in research assessment:
+The University of Sunderland endorsed five principles in research assessment:

 • Expert Judgement